-Another up and coming slide guitarist, Tanmoy Mondal hails from Howrah, India and under the guidance of sarod maestro Pt.
+Another up and coming slide guitarist, Tanmoy Mondal hails from Howrah, India and with the guidance of sarod maestro Pt.
 Alok Lahiri, has developed new picking patterns and a unique style of slide guitar playing.
-He is my guru-brother and I'm very fortunate to have learned from him and alongside him from guruji Pt.
+I'm very fortunate to have learned from him and alongside him from Pt.
 Alok Lahiri.
-Mondal's playing is the latest iteration of the Maihar Gharana tantrakari style of sarod playing, translated to guitar.
+Mondal's playing is the latest iteration of the Maihar Gharana style of sarod playing, translated to guitar.

 Bhattacharya, Debashish.
 'Hawaii to Calcutta: A Tribute to Tau Moe.'
 CD liner notes.
 Online: https://worldmusic.net/products/hawaii-to-calcutta-a-tribute-to-tau-moe